Afallen LLP (hereafter Afallen) is a consultancy offering sustainability and project management services throughout Wales and beyond.

 - We expect our suppliers to allow their staff to join a Trade Union or collective agreement, or any related activity, without risk of discrimination.
 We do not use blacklists nor will we make use of suppliers who use them

-- We are registered with the National Living Wage, and through our procurement of Fair Trade products we encourage a fair wage to be paid overseas
+- We are registered with the Real Living Wage, and through our procurement of Fair Trade products we encourage a fair wage to be paid overseas

 - We commit to producing an annual statement outlining the steps taken during the financial year, and plans for future activities, to ensure that slavery and human trafficking are not taking place in our organisation or supply chains.
 This statement will be signed by the Partners and made available online.
 We will sign up to the online register.